 • according to meta-analyses, it leads to a reduction of ischemic stroke only in patients with mechanical valves

-• can be administered in patients with additional risk factors (e.g., CAD, ACS, etc.)
+• this combination can be considered in patients with additional risk factors (e.g., CAD, ACS, etc.)

 Contraindications